Loc15/PicoGamepadConverter/README.md

 ![conections1](./docs/bread_board1.jpg)
 ![conections2](./docs/bread_board2.jpg)

 3. Go to configuration mode pressing the button on 18 GPIO on start.
-On web mode the led start to blink.
+On WEB mode the LED start to blink.

 4. Choose the modes on the web server.
 Access http://192.168.3.1 in a web browser to begin configuration.